-Chinese solar manufacturers Trina Solar Ltd. (TSL) and JinkoSolar Holding Co.
-(JKS) reported lower third- quarter revenue as panel prices continued to drop, an “irrational” pattern that Trina is taking steps to curtail.
+Chinese solar manufacturers Trina Solar Ltd. (TSL:US) and JinkoSolar Holding Co.
+(JKS:US) reported lower third- quarter revenue as panel prices continued to drop, an “irrational” pattern that Trina is taking steps to curtail.

 Both companies reduced prices in the quarter and Trina Chief Financial Officer Terry Wang said he won’t go lower to chase market share even with the Changzhou, China-based company’s factories running at half-speed.